sydneywalcoff/shamazon-backend/README.md

 * [Questions](#questions)

 ## Description
 Shamazon is a working back end for an e-commerce site.
-Shamazon uses Express.js, MySQL, and Sequelize.

 ## Installation
 `npm i` to install dependencies.

+This project uses dotenv, express, mysql2, and sequelize.

 ## Usage
-This is intended to be connted to a front end
+This is intended to be connected to a front end.

 ## Contributing
 Made with love by Sydney Walcoff